jatanjay/CorpusGenius/README.md

    This CSV file containing exactly the subset of songs that are NOT written by the artist.
 Along with the title of the song, the csv file will also contain the original songwriter and the album it appears on for artist in question.

    ```
    song title                  album title & original song writer (if available)
    Mr. Bojangles,              "['N/A', {'Jerry Jeff Walker'}]","['Dylan (1973)', {'Jerry Jeff Walker'}]"
    -----------------------------------------------------snip-------------------------------------------
    ```

    Thus here song "Mr. Bojangles" :

-               1) Is written by Jerry Jeff Walker and not Bob dylan.
+   1. Is written by Jerry Jeff Walker and not Bob dylan.

-               2) But, recorded nonetheless on album Dylan (1973)
+   2. But, recorded nonetheless on album Dylan (1973)

-               3) It is repeated twice since the song "Mr Bojangles" appears twice on the final song csv file
+   3. It is repeated twice since the song "Mr Bojangles" appears twice on the final song csv file

-               4) There is also a version of Mr.Bojangles on genius.com that doesn't have required info. hence set to "N/A"
+   4. There is also a version of Mr.Bojangles on genius.com that doesn't have required info. hence set to "N/A"

       For songs that have no album info. or song-writer info. on Genius.com will be set as "N/A" (Not available)

+6. ### "artist_name"_corpus.csv

+   Finally the CSV file containg all the lyrics all the songs attached back to back and stored in a single cell.

+   #### Note : If using Excel as your CSV reader, since Excel cannot read more than 32767 characters in a single cell, it might erroneously show words in random cells.
+If that happens use notepad etc. to view.